CS4HS @ UML 2013 • Wed thru Fri, July 24 – 26, 2013

 Overview: The conference will consist of a three-day workshop on computational thinking with App Inventor including a participatory curriculum design strand, plus research talks, panels, and discussion sessions.

-We'll study four aspects of computational thinking together with practical coding practices: (1) sequences and events; (2) representation and modeling; (3) persistence and sharing; and (4) algorithms and complexity.
+We'll study three aspects of computational thinking together with practical coding practices: (1) sequences and events; (2) representation and modeling; and (3) persistence and sharing.

 We'll also introduce an infusion model where computational thinking approaches are integrated with other subjects (math, science, technology, or the liberal arts).
 Each participant will create an original lesson design based on this infusion approach.